Mary Bliss Parsons: Background

 The Parsonses became financially successful members of the Northampton community, owning property in Springfield, Hadley, Massachusetts and Boston as well as in Northampton.

 The Feud

 In the early 1650s a feud developed between the Parsonses and a neighboring family, the Bridgmans.
 Parsons was said to have a strong personality, which had led to rumors following her from Springfield.

-Unlike the Parsonses, the Bridgmans were struggling financially.
+Unlike the Parsons, the Bridgmans were struggling financially.
 In addition, Mary Parsons had several healthy children while Sarah Bridgman had lost several children.
 People in the town started blaming Parsons for the death of livestock and injuries to people.
 Bridgman began to spread rumours about Parsons, claiming that she had threatened her son and that she was a witch.
-When Parsons's mother confronted Bridgman, she claimed to have heard a story that Parsons had cursed a blind man’s daughter in Springfield, causing the girl to have fits.
+When Parsons' mother confronted Bridgman, Bridgman claimed to have heard a story that Parsons had cursed a blind man’s daughter in Springfield, causing the girl to have fits.